 Outstanding Faculty Leadership Award

-The Outstanding Faculty Leadership Award recognizes a faculty member who has provided extraordinary leadership contributions across many dimensions of shared governance (e.g., committee work, chair of task force, service in the Senate) that advance the excellence of a department, a college, and/or the campus, and who exemplifies the campus commitment to collaborative decision-making.
+The Outstanding Faculty Leadership Award recognizes a faculty member who has provided extraordinary leadership contributions across many dimensions of shared governance (e.g., committee work, chair of task force, service in the Senate) that advance the excellence of a unit, a college, and/or the campus, and who exemplifies the campus commitment to collaborative decision-making.
 This award is the highest accolade honoring a faculty member whose professional service has advanced progress toward the Illinois mission.
 The award includes an honorarium and a personalized commemorative plaque.

 - Tenure-system or specialized faculty member at Illinois